vivekisntit/Vayu-Healthcare-Foundation/readme.md

 ## Project Overview

-Vayu Healthcare Foundation is a concept-level web application designed to help NGOs efficiently manage and prioritize healthcare support requests across India.
+Vayu Healthcare Foundation is a web application designed to help NGOs efficiently manage and prioritize healthcare support requests across India.

 The system allows patients to submit structured support requests, which are then automatically analyzed using AI to:

 - Generate a concise case summary
 - Classify urgency level (LOW / MEDIUM / HIGH)
-- Assist NGOs in faster triage and response prioritization
+- Assist NGOs in faster preliminary assessment and response prioritization

 ---
 ## India focused Healthcare Design